Introduction To Bone Injuries, Joint Injuries, Disc Disease & Cartilage Diseases

 Like most things in medicine, how aggressive to get is a judgement call, but if the extent of the injury is suspected to be serious, then we'll certainly recommend radiographs.
 They're excellent at discerning fractures, dislocations, foreign bodies (such as bird shot), cortical inflammatory diseases such as panosteitis, and cancer.

-Other imaging techniques, such as MRI's which are excellent for soft tissue injuries, are not common yet in most veterinary practices, but may be in the near future.
+Other imaging techniques, such as MRI's which are excellent for soft tissue injuries, are not yet common in most veterinary practices, but may be in the near future.

 Sedation/Light Anesthesia: I am often able to better examine, extend, twist, and torque painful and injured limbs, thereby getting a diagnosis if we take the time, trouble, and expense of putting the patient under light sedation.
 This is especially true of ligament damage.
-We often have to sedate or lightly anesthesize the patient any ways to get good x-rays.

 LAB WORK